MichaIng/DietPi-Docs/docs/software/media.md

 ![Snapcast logo](../assets/images/dietpi-software-media-snapcast.png){: width="300" height="48" loading="lazy"}

-The snapcast serve needs to have its audio sources manually configured after installation.
-See the snapcast documents for more details: <https://github.com/badaix/snapcast#server>
+The Snapcast server needs to have its audio sources manually configured after installation.
+See the Snapcast documents for more details: <https://github.com/badaix/snapcast#server>

 === "Access to the web interface"